Energy is something we use every day in Scotland, but how many of us know where it comes from, or how is it produced?

 World's Largest Lesson: Energy and the Global Goals for Sustainable Development

-A free, downloadable classroom activity for 8-11 year olds for Geography and Science examining the link between energy and poverty reduction.
-Read more.
+A free, downloadable classroom activity for 8-11 year olds for Geography and Science examining the link between sustainable energy production and poverty reduction.

 World's Largest Lesson - Goal 7 Affordable and Clean Energy

 World’s Largest Lesson introduces the Sustainable Development Goals to children and young people everywhere and unites them in action.
 Download lesson plans, comics and other resources on energy to use in your classroom.

 Our increasing reliance on technology means we are using more electricity than ever before, while worldwide one in five people still lacks access to modern electricity.
 For example, just 9% of Malawi’s 15.9 million people have access to the electricity grid.

 Without electricity, many things we take for granted become very difficult.
 Cooking and heating require sourcing firewood or charcoal to burn, and water must be gathered by hand and boiled before drinking - both time consuming tasks that overwhelmingly occupy the time of women and girls.
 Sunset brings darkness, which for many families means burning expensive kerosene for light, damaging their health.
 SolarAid works to bring solar lights to countries like Malawi, reducing reliance on kerosene and eliminating the risk of burns.